-5. The student will execute critical thinking and problem-solving skills through

-- Testing in written and oral form throughout all nine Organizational Leadership courses; - Using collaborative exchanges with classmates and faculty through discussion, interviews, and group round-tables in both the Leadership Toolbox and Leadership and Management courses; and - Role-playing and reviewing case studies. - 6.
-The student will experiment with new personal, organizational skills through - Implementing tools and techniques acquired through preceding classroom instruction during their internship; - Integrating own improvement skills found in course literature through Servant Leadership Practicum assignments; and - Exposure in classroom settings and through outside of the classroom meetings with guest experts that exemplify personal, organizational acumen i.e. Refresh Conference keynote speakers, invited business leaders, and guest of the Christian Business Leaders' Conferences.
+- 3. The student will implement a knowledge of business processes such as an organization's finances, budgets, human resources, board structure, through exposure to and interaction with guest lecturers on related topics during and outside of regular class "meet and greets" and "lunch and learns". - 4.
+The student will develop critical thinking and problem-solving skills through testing in written and oral form throughout all nine Organizational Leadership courses using collaborative exchanges with classmates and faculty through discussion, interviews, and role-playing and reviewing case studies. - 5.
+The student will experiment with personal, organizational skills through integrating improvement skills found in course literature through Servant Leadership projects; and exposure in classroom settings and through outside of the classroom meetings with guest experts that exemplify personal, organizational acumen i.e. Refresh Conference keynote speakers, invited business leaders, and guest of the Business Leadership Summits.